 Even the best nonstick cookware will eventually wear out.
 If you'd rather not make an investment in nonstick cookware that might not last, there are plenty of relatively inexpensive choices that get reviews for performing as well as pricier sets.

-We found the best reviews overall for the Rachael Ray Hard Anodized II 10-pc.
-Cookware Set (Est. $130).
+Although it's a little pricier, our former Best Reviewed budget cookware set, the Rachael Ray Hard Anodized II 10-pc.
+Cookware Set (Est. $125), is still worth a look if you'd like something that's a bit more sturdy then the Paula Deen set, but that's not as expensive as more premium cookware.
 It's not included in any professional tests, but it's one of the highest-rated cookware sets on Amazon.com, with hundreds of reviewers saying the pieces all perform very well, and are easy to use and clean.
 Several say they have bought additional pans to add to their set.
-Most say they heat quickly and evenly and seem sturdy and solid, in spite of the price.
+Most say the pans heat quickly and evenly and seem sturdy and solid, in spite of the price.
 Even the lids get a few glowing mentions for their perfect fit.
 As with all nonstick coatings, there are complaints about scratching and peeling within the first three years, but these are very much in the minority.